Research support

 Paying to publish

 York St John University supports the principles of open access (OA).
-Where possible we ask researchers to follow the Green or Diamond OA route.
+Where possible we ask researchers to follow the Green or Diamond OA route, where there are no publishing costs to the author.

 Open Access community-driven framework initiatives enable multiple stakeholders to collectively fund OA content.